 On 7 January 2019, the museum was reopened in the Boulder Town Hall.
 Walk through the exhibition and discover the significant involvement residents of the town made during the Boer War, World Wars I and II, through to the 21st Century.
-Examine photographs, documents and original artefacts to gain an in-depth understanding of the wars and how it impacted on those enlisted and on the home-front.
+Examine photographs, documents and original artefacts to gain an in-depth understanding of the wars and how they impacted those enlisted and on the home front.

 Located on the corner of Burt and Lane Streets, Boulder is a seven hour drive east of Perth.